 - The University of Iowa Athletics Department and the UI Stead Family Children’s Hospital facilitated the “Kinnick Wave” during home football games in 2017, creating national recognition.
 The “Kinnick Wave” was presented the Disney Spirit Award in 2017.

-- Twelfth anniversary: Iowa Football/University of Iowa Children’s Hospital “Kid Captain” program.
+- Thirteenth anniversary: Iowa Football/University of Iowa Children’s Hospital “Kid Captain” program.

 - Student-athletes annually participate in over 4,000 appearances resulting in the accumulation of more than 10,000 hours of community service and programming.
 Student-athletes also participate in educational programming opportunities throughout the year.

 - The Gerdin Athletic Learning Center re-opened for in-person meetings in August, 2020, following solely remote work during the spring and summer 2020.
-During the academic year, student-athletes completed ~30,000 hours of quiet study time, advising appointments, and tutorial sessions.
+During the 2021-22 academic year, student-athletes completed over 33,000 hours of quiet study time, advising appointments, and tutorial sessions.

-- Community Engagement — Week of Caring economic impact resulted in $4,352 being raised for local agencies and organizations, including Iowa City Animal Center, Ronald McDonald House, CommUnity Food Bank, Iowa City Community School District, and Coralville Central Elementary and Northwest Junior High School
+- Community Engagement — UI student-athletes donated 2,665 hours of community engagement, resulting in an economic impact of over $76,000, with 58 percent of student-athletes participating.
+Local agencies and organizations who benefitted included Iowa City Animal Center, Ronald McDonald House, CommUnity Food Bank, Iowa City Community School District, and Coralville Central Elementary and Northwest Junior High School.

-- Career Development — Nearly 300 students attended career related events including a financial literacy series, Polk County I-Club senior recognition, graduate, and professional school fair, and one-on-one career counseling meetings.
+- Career Development — Nearly 400 students attended career related events including a financial literacy series, Polk County I-Club senior recognition, graduate, and professional school fair, and one-on-one career counseling meetings.
 Academic Services created a H2P (Hawks to Professionals) ICON page which allowed students to participate in virtual career opportunities during the pandemic.
-508 unique students have been active on the Icon page since it was made live in July 2020.

 Barta’s involvement in the UI campus and the greater Iowa City community extends beyond his position as director of the UI’s Intercollegiate Athletics programs.
-He is a member of the President’s Cabinet, comprised of vice presidents and other campus leaders who provide counsel to the UI’s president.
+He is a member of the President’s Cabinet, comprised of vice presidents and other campus leaders who provide counsel to UI President Barb Wilson.

 From a state and local community standpoint, Barta has been a regular participant in numerous Chamber and Convention & Visitors Bureau initiatives during his tenure.
 He is a long-standing member of the UI Partnership for Alcohol Safety Committee and participated for several years on the United Way of Johnson and Washington Counties’ Board of Directors, including a term as chair.
 Barta also serves on the Iowa Sports Foundation Board of Directors.